jox782/quote-sharing/README.md

 ### I get the design form front-end mentor:
 https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db/hub
 ### The original design works using API that get random advice and has only one page (homepage)
+### note that the project sitll need some edits and had some issues